MaterializeInc/materialize/doc/developer/design/20231027_refresh_mvs.md

 To support more complex refresh schedules, we'll also support [cron schedule expressions](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules).
 For example, the user whose needs prompted this work would like to have daily refreshes, but not on the weekends.
 While this is possible to express using `REFRESH EVERY <every_interval> [ALIGNED TO <aligned_to_timestamp>]`, it is quite cumbersome: one would need to specify a `REFRESH EVERY '7 days'` 5 times: for each of the weekdays when a refresh should happen.

+Cron schedules would also solve daylight saving time issues: `EVERY` is shifted by 1 hour, but a Cron schedule would not.

 The implementation for refreshes scheduled by cron expressions will be similar to `REFRESH EVERY`, except for the determination of when the next refresh should happen.

 #### Refresh `AT {CREATION | <timestamp>}`